 But while you could certainly argue that slavery was probably the dominant issue, and the final straw that made conflict inevitable, it hardly muddies the water to consider also the lengthy history of provocation and reprisal leading up to the War, much of which had little or nothing to do with the “peculiar institution.”

 For more than a century leading up to the War, the South had essentially been an economic colony of the North, and was treated as such.
 Southerners rightfully nursed the grudge that they were little more than a source of cheap labor and raw materials for the far more developed North.
-Southerners frequently noted the irony of a North that endlessly criticized slavery, yet eagerly gobbled up the products of the slave economy, such as cotton and sugar.
+Southerners drily noted the hypocrisy of a North that endlessly criticized slavery, yet eagerly gobbled up the products of the slave economy, such as cotton and sugar.
 The South’s principals product, cotton, was an enormously important part of the overall American economy, the country’s chief export for more than seven decades running, and a commodity valued all over the world.